Hot take: LI's weather goes to extremes

 Over the past 20 years, Long Islanders have had more than twice as many occasions to seek relief from extreme heat as from extreme cold, reflecting trends found in a national study, climatologists say.

-As for the top-20 rankings of hottest and coldest temps during that record-keeping period: Since 1999 Long Island sweltered on 12 of the hottest days, with highs ranging from 97 to 102 degrees.
-Looking at the top coldest of the cold temperatures, there hasn't been one since Jan.
+As for the top 20 rankings of hottest and coldest temps during that record-keeping period: Since 1999 Long Island sweltered on 12 of the hottest days, with highs ranging from 97 to 102 degrees.
+Looking at the top coldest temperatures, there hasn't been one since Jan.
 15, 1988, when a frigid minus 7 was reported, the climate center said.

 More hot than cold